-Even though I require that there are at least 200 trading days per year with non-zero volume, there are time intervals with zero or little volume as well as quotes in the sample.
-My proposed state space modeling naturally deals with missing observations through extrapolation (Kalman filter) and interpolation (for the smoothed states).
+Even though I require that there are at least 200 trading days per year with non-zero volume, there are time intervals with zero volume as well as quotes in the sample.
+The proposed state space model naturally deals with missing observations through extrapolation (Kalman filter) and interpolation (for the smoothed states).